 Civil rights attorney Julia Yoo fights on behalf of people whose Constitutional rights have been violated by wrongful arrest, illegal searches or the use of excessive force.
 She is the president of the National Police Accountability Project (NPAP), the country’s largest civil rights attorneys’ organization.
 She is the first woman and the first person of color to lead NPAP.
 Julia also serves on the Board of Governors of the Consumer Attorneys of California.

-Upon graduation from law school in 1998, Julia Yoo founded the Law Center for Women Prisoners, a nonprofit organization designed to assist and advocate for incarcerated women.
-The Law Center, in partnership with externship programs through the University of Colorado law school, provided legal assistance to hundreds of incarcerated women for a variety of issues from prisons failure to provide adequate medical care to termination of parental rights.
+Julia has devoted her 22 year career to protecting the rights of people whose voices might otherwise go unheard.
+Upon graduation from law school in 1998, Julia founded the Law Center for Women Prisoners, a nonprofit organization designed to assist and advocate for incarcerated women.
+The Law Center, in partnership with externship programs through the University of Colorado law school, provided legal assistance to hundreds of incarcerated women for a wide array of issues from prisons failure to provide adequate medical care to termination of parental rights.

 Julia has won cases on behalf of a woman who was left to miscarry her baby in her cell; a woman sexually harassed by her parole officer; women who were sexually abused by their alcohol and drug counselor in a private prison; a woman raped in a janitors closet by a corrections officer; and teenagers who were sexually assaulted by guards in a juvenile facility.

 In 2003, Julia joined Gene Iredale and began litigating on behalf of people whose Constitutional rights have been violated by wrongful arrest or the use of excessive force, as well as wrongful death.
 Nearly her entire practice is dedicated to arguing for the rights of individuals infringed upon by the police and the government – entities that often devote enormous resources to prolonged legal battles.